oVirt/cockpit-ovirt/README.md

     * https://YOUR_HOST:9090/ovirt/ovirt
     * or https://YOUR_HOST:9090/ovirt/ovirt#/ping

-## TODO
+## TODO:
 Please note, the plugin is in early development state.

-See TODO.txt for list of planed changes.
+See the issue tracker for list of planed changes.

 ## More Info
 * About [oVirt](http://www.ovirt.org/Home)